Looking for the best line for Crappie fishing?

 Sunline Super FC Sniper– Best Fluorocarbon Line For Crappie

 Berkley Vanish, which Berkley first introduced 15 years ago and continually improved since to make it among the best-selling and most-effective fluorocarbon fishing lines on the market.
 The line refracts light in a manner similar to water and virtually disappears while submerged.
-The line sinks and gives you more feel from rod tip to the lure.
+The line sinks and gives you more feel from the rod tip to the lure.
 The fiber does not absorb water, so its performance remains constant.

 SpiderWire EZ Fluoro